 Ford Model T. Wiseman makes several Ford Model T kits in various configurations.
 In the right era, the Ford Model T was the most common car on the road, so this can be a useful kit.

 Ford Model 40.
 In some ways this model is the holy grail.
 It’s an ordinary looking Ford 4-door sedan in 1:48 scale.
 Ford made the Model 40 from 1932 to 1934.
 It just so happens the Soviets built their own version of the Model 40 and used it as a staff car.
-Painted civilian colors and placed in a civilian setting, this Soviet impostor easily passes for a 1930s Ford sedan.
+Painted civilian colors like black, tan, or maroon and placed in a civilian setting, this Soviet impostor easily passes for a 1930s Ford sedan.

 1942 Ford Super Deluxe.
 Tamiya also makes a model of a U.S. Army staff car based on the 1942 Ford Super Deluxe Fordor sedan.
 Painted civilian colors, here’s another good 1:48 model of an ordinary family car.